 - (1) The construction of the hoisting machinery is to comply with the following requirements (A) through (F) below: - (A) The drum end flange diameter is to have an allowance corresponding to not less than 2.5 times the rope diameter as measured from the outer rim of the outermost layer of ropes in service condition.
 However, where rope disengagement prevention system is provided or in case of single layer winding on the drum, this requirement may be dispensed with. - (B) The pitch circle diameter of winch drum is to be not less than 18 times the rope diameter. - (C) Winches are to be installed on the winch foundation with foundation bolts having sufficient proof strength against the drum load(the maximum rope tension applied on the drum when the rope is wound under the single winding at a nominal rope hoisting speed) created when the safe working load is applied to the cargo handling appliances. - (D) Braking system complying with the following requirements (a) through (c) below is to be provided: - (a) The braking system is to be able to exert a breaking torque 50 % in excess of the torque required when the safe working load is applied to the cargo handling appliances. - (b) The power operated braking system is to operate automatically when the manoeuvring is returned to its neutral position. - (c) The power operated braking system is to operate automatically when there is any failure in the power supply.
 In this case, emergency retrieval for cargo lowering is to be provided. - (E) Clutchable drums are to be provided with effective locking system capable of restricting rotation of the drum.
-The locking system is be, as a rule, capable of resisting the torque not less than 1.5 times the torque required when the safe working load is applied to the cargo handling appliances. - (F) Rope guards or suitable other means of protection are to be provided. - (2) The rope at its end is to be secured to the drum in such a manner that will not damage any part of the rope and to have such a length that not less than 3 complete turns in case of an ungrooved drum, or 2 complete turns in case of a grooved drum are remaining on the drum when the complete working length of rope has been paid out.
+The locking system is be, as a rule, capable of resisting the torque not less than 1.5 times the torque required when the safe working load is applied to the cargo handling appliances. - (F) Rope guards or suitable other means of protection are to be provided. - (2) The winding of the wire rope into the winch drum is to comply with the following (A) and (B) except in cases where the winch drum is equipped with the over-winding prevention device.
+(2022) - (A) For grooved drums such as a hoisting winch, etc., the angle between the direction in which the wire rope is caught in the groove of the drum and the direction of the wire rope when it is caught in the groove (i.e. the limiting fleet angle) is to be 4° or less. - (B) For drums other than grooved drums, the limiting fleet angle is to be 2° or less. - (3) The rope at its end is to be secured to the drum in such a manner that will not damage any part of the rope and to have such a length that not less than 3 complete turns in case of an ungrooved drum, or 2 complete turns in case of a grooved drum are remaining on the drum when the complete working length of rope has been paid out.